 The 2022-23 Bengals carried an eight-game win streak with them into the playoffs, and they overcame a 5.5-point spread against the favored Bills in the Divisional Round, 27-10.

-The 2021-22 49ers went 7-2 in their final nine contests, including a marquee win to end the campaign over the Rams, eventual-Super Bowl champs.
+The 2021-22 49ers went 7-2 in their final nine contests, including a marquee win to end the campaign over the Rams, eventual Super Bowl champs.
 San Francisco was a 5.5-point underdog at the Packers in the Divisional Round but won anyway, 13-10.

-The 2018-19 Eagles closed out the campaign with five wins in six tries to salvage its once-4-6 record before shocking the 6.5-point favorite Bears in the Wild Card Round, 16-15, generously benefiting from the now-famous double doink.
+The 2018-19 Eagles closed out the campaign with five wins in six tries to salvage their once-4-6 record before shocking the 6.5-point favorite Bears in the Wild Card Round, 16-15, generously benefiting from the now-famous double doink.

 The 2019-20 Titans were 4-5 through Week 9, then won four in a row and clinched a playoff berth in the final week of the regular season with a decisive 21-point road triumph at the Texans, that year’s AFC South champions.
 That Tennessee team went on to contribute two major upsets to this list: first beating the Patriots and a 4.5-point spread in the Wild Card Round, 20-13, then next wrangling the Ravens and a 10-point spread in the Divisional Round, 28-12.
 The Titans’ upset of the Ravens that year is the biggest of the half-decade.